 Get your Start Here

 Sonoma County is home to some of the most innovative specialty food producers in the country.
-Amy’s Kitchen, La Tortilla Factory, Traditional Medicinals Teas, Alvarado Street Bakery, McEvoy Ranch and Clover Stornetta Farms all got their start here in Sonoma County.
-In recent years, a new generation of local food makers is emerging and creating a wide array of specialty foods, from kombucha tea and saurerkraut, to salsas and specialty cheeses.
+La Tortilla Factory, O Olive Oil & Vinegar, Alvarado Street Bakery, Traditional Medicinals, Amy’s Kitchen, Three Twins Ice Cream, McEvoy Ranch and Clover Sonoma all got their start here in Sonoma County.
+In recent years, a new generation of local food makers is emerging and creating a wide array of specialty foods, from kombucha and saurerkraut, to salsas and specialty cheeses.

-- Sales from foodservice increased 27 percent, as more U.S. consumers are dining out and seeking high-quality, flavorful foods when doing so.
+- Sales from food service increased 21.6 percent, as more U.S. consumers are dining out and seeking high-quality, flavorful foods when doing so.

-- The top three specialty food categories in 2016 are: Cheese/Cheese Alternatives; Frozen and Refrigerated Meat; Poultry, Seafood; and Chips, Pretzels, Snacks.
-Ready-to-drink (RTD) tea and coffee saw the largest growth rate at 301 percent.
+- The top three specialty food categories in 2017 are: Frozen and Refrigerated Meat; Poultry, Seafood; and Chips, Pretzels, Snacks.
+Frozen Desserts saw the largest growth rate at 41.6 percent.

 - The next three categories of goods after Frozen Desserts—Bread & Baked Goods, Yogurt & Kefir, and Refrigerated Entrees— show the most sales growth in 2017.

 - The iGeneration (age 18-23) possess a greater awareness for specialty food relative to their predecessors, and their consumption preferences will be determinant of the future of the industry.

 - Total online specialty food sales in 2017 reached $2.2 billion, and supply chains report growth potentials in the convenience, drug, and vending channels.

 Source: The State of the Specialty Food Industry 2017